 The inspection of Parklea Correctional Centre was completed in the 2020-21 reporting period.
-Parklea Correctional Centre incorporates a large maximum security facility which accommodates men detained on remand as well as sentenced inmates.
-It also has a separate smaller section for minimum security (sentenced) inmates.
+Parklea Correctional Centre incorporates a large maximum-security facility which accommodates men detained on remand as well as sentenced inmates.
+It also has a separate smaller section for minimum-security (sentenced) inmates.
 It is located in the Western Sydney suburb of Parklea, in proximity to Sydney and metropolitan courts.
 The joint venture MTC-Broadspectrum commenced management of operations at Parklea Correctional Centre on behalf of CSNSW on 1 April 2019.
 Health services are provided by St Vincent's Correctional Health.

-A two-day inspection took place in September 2019, with the main on-site phase planned for May 2020.
-This date was subsequently vacated, and the inspection was postponed to November/December 2020, due to the onset of the COVID-19 pandemic.
-The inspection looked closely at the role played by Parklea Correctional Centre as a critical reception and remand centre for adult male inmates in NSW.
+The inspection was postponed due to the onset of the COVID-19 pandemic.
+The inspection looked closely at the role played by Parklea Correctional Centre as a critical remand and reception centre for adult male inmates in NSW.